hepsycode/modelingOperationRec_ASE/LLM_Synthetic_Dataset/README.md

-# Large Language Model Dataset
+# Large Language Model Synthetic Dataset

 LLM synthetic dataset generation uses pre-trained LLM to create synthetic datasets that mimic real-world data.
 This method leverages the extensive knowledge and contextual understanding embedded in LLMs to generate data that can be used for training, validation, and testing of various ML models.
 Furthermore, LLM synthetic dataset generation effectively addresses the challenges of reducing the time and effort to collect traces, representing realistic designer behavior, and overcoming security concerns, privacy regulations, and industry restrictions.
 By leveraging the advanced capabilities of LLMs, our proposed approach provides a robust solution for creating high-quality, relevant, and secure datasets, thereby enhancing the development and performance of ML models.